corzblog (about)

 That's it!
 Get blogging!

-ps.. this software is free for personal, non-profit use, so long as you leave a link to my site, especially the "powered by" logo in the footer, and perhaps a link to the corzblog source. thanks very much. see the enclosed license (probably called "free-sex.txt" or something like that).
-Please do read that, there's effort in it, you may be surprised.
+ps..
+This software is free for personal, non-profit use, so long as you leave a link to my site, especially the "powered by" logo in the footer, and perhaps a link to the corzblog source.
+Thanks very much.
+Please do read the enclosed license, you may be surprised.

 upgrading